BOND: License to Train with Black-Box Functions: Related Work

 Here, $e_i$ is a unit-vector with a one in the $i$'th component and zero elsewhere.
-We note that a forward-difference implementation of Equation \ref{central_fdsa_eqn} would be defined with the numerator $f(\theta_t + \mu_t \Delta_t e_i) - f(\theta_t)$.
-It has been shown that, for smooth functions, central-difference has a smaller derivative norm upper-bound compared to forward-difference, which also improves if $f\in C^{2,2}$ \citep{nesterov_gradfree_convergences}.
-Similarly, a central-difference approximation ensures smaller bias and variance terms, noted in equations 3-6 in \cite{scaling_rnns}.
-These qualities make the central-difference approach a suitable choice for our exploration despite requiring additional function evaluations.
+We note that a forward-difference implementation of Equation \ref{eq:central_fdsa} would be defined with the numerator $f(\theta_t + \mu_t \Delta_t e_i) - f(\theta_t)$, however consider that the central-difference method is preferable as it incurs less variance, noted in \textit{Eq.
+3} of \citet{scaling_rnns}, and in \citet{nesterov_gradfree_convergences}.

-\cite{zo_adam} and \cite{duchi_convergence} show that the convergence rate of SPSA methods is roughly $\mathcal{O}(\sqrt{d})$ worse than FO methods, where $d$ is the dimensionality of the parameter space.
-We note that \citep{duchi_convergence} (\textit{Corollary 2}) identifies a trade-off between the estimation complexity $\mathcal{O}(n_{pert})$ (i.e., number of estimations $n_{pert}$ per iteration $t$) and the relative rate of convergence, given by a factor $\mathcal{O}(\sqrt{1+\frac{d}{n_{pert}}})$.
-In the limit, $n_{pert}=d$, this suggests that SPSA achieves a similar convergence rate to FO methods.
-This is also supported by \cite{fdsa_convergence}, who demonstrates that common random number sequences can be used with FDSA to approach FO convergence rates, however, this is grounded on the assumption that $\theta_t$ is a scalar, and hence the added estimation complexity is not addressed.
-We note that these works also depend on the assumption of smoothness as $\mu_t \rightarrow 0$.
-However, this assumption can become impractical as floating point errors (noise on an analogue device) increase non-smoothness and can lead to noisy gradient estimations at the small scale.
-With BOND, we seek to address this concern and also remove the hyper-parameter dependency of $\mu_t$.
-We find that the relationship between convergence rates and estimation complexity requires further investigation and leave it for future work.
+\citet{zo_adam} and \citet{duchi_convergence} show that the convergence rate of SPSA is approximately $\mathcal{O}(\sqrt{d_{\theta}})$ worse than FO methods.
+We note that \citet{duchi_convergence}, in \textit{Corollary 2}, identifies a trade-off between the estimation complexity $\mathcal{O}(n_{pert})$ and the relative rate of convergence, given by a factor $\mathcal{O}(\sqrt{1+\frac{d_{\theta}}{n_{pert}}})$.
+For the limit $n_{pert}=d_{\theta}$, this suggests that SPSA achieves a similar convergence rate to FO methods at the cost of $d_{\theta}$ function evaluations per iteration. \citet{fdsa_convergence} also demonstrates that common random number sequences can be used with FDSA to approach FO convergence rates, however, this is grounded on the assumption that $\theta_t$ is a scalar, and does not comment on estimation complexity.
+These works also depend on the assumption of smoothness as $\mu_t \rightarrow 0$, which \textit{can} be unrealistic in practice, a notion which is further discussed in Appendix \ref{appendix:perturbation_magnitudes}.
+BOND seeks to reduce the scaling limitation of $\mathcal{O}(d_{\theta})$ estimation complexity, and remove the hyperparameter dependency of $\mu_t$.